 - Bake for 15-20 minutes, or until they register to 140°F internally.
 Remove, tent with foil, and let rest for 5-10 minutes.
 (Temperature will rise another 5 degrees during this time.)

-- Meanwhile, pour the remaining marinade in a small saucepan and bring to a boil.
+- Meanwhile, pour the remaining marinade in a small saucepan and bring to a boil (watch closely so it doesn’t boil over!).
 Reduce heat and simmer for about 3 minutes.
+Strain the sauce to remove any solids.
 Drizzle the cooked marinade over the pork and serve.
 Top with freshly ground black pepper to taste.